amsievert/dndnotes/mdFiles/Argena/Chandaria/Nations/Rodigia/Rhugnurt.md

 The capital city of Rodigia.
 It sits atop Mount Thogrin, and is ruled by the Mountain King Strullar Anling.
+The top of Mount Thogrin itself has multiple peaks, all of which make up the actual city of Rhugnurt.
+There are 5 main peaks, and they are all connected with massive